carolbezerra-dev/trybe-projects/README.md

-# trybe-projects
+# trybe-projects-front-end
-Here I put the learning projects in Trybe <br>
+Here I put the learning projects in Trybe
-Trybe is a school for people who want to build a successful career in technology and who are fully committed to their students

 # Trybe
 This repository contains all the learning projects developed by Carol Bezerra (https://github.com/carolbezerra-dev) while studying at [Trybe](https://www.betrybe.com/) :rocket: